Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event classification and selections

 For the merged selection, since the leading large-$R$ jet is considered as the $\VJ$ candidate, any small-$R$ jet within an angular radius $R=1$ around it is removed.
 For the resolved selection, large-$R$ jets are ignored and no small-$R$ jets are removed.

 An event veto based on $b$-tagging information is also applied.
 For signal events, $b$-jets can arise from the $Z\to bb$ decays.
-Additional $b$-jets can originate from background \ttbar and single-top-quark events.
-To reduce this background, events are vetoed if there are one or more small-$R$ $b$-jets beyond those selected as the $Z\to bb$ candidate.
-Events are also vetoed if there are more than two $b$-tagged variable-radius jets associated with the leading large-$R$ jets in the merged selection.
+For $\Vh = Z$, classification based on number of $b$-tagged jets in $Z \to qq$ candidates is applied, as described in Section~\ref{sec:regions}.
+For $\Vh = W$, events are required to have at most one $b$-tagged jets in $W\to qq$ candidates, considering mis-identification rate for charm hadrons from $W \to sc$ decay.
+In the merged selection, events are vetoed if there are more than two $b$-tagged variable-radius jets associated with the leading large-$R$ jets.

 Unless specifically noted, the same selections are applied for the VBF and ggF/DY categories.
 The merged selection is applied first and the resolved selection is applied only to events failing the merged selection.